We have two major environmental concerns just now: our use of plastic and our sale of peat. Here’s what we’re doing about them.

 When we started the Wood Fuel Co-operative in 2011, we debated selling peat and did a poll of our members.
 They voted overwhelmingly for us to stock it, and were almost unanimously unconcerned with the environmental impacts of it.
 Last year, we revisited this in light of growing awareness of the unsustainability of peat and looked seriously at our books to work out if we could cut peat out of our product range, in line with our own personal feelings on the matter.
 However, our peat sales contribute the equivalent of our annual rent bill to our bottom line and as a very small business we simply cannot sustain this level of loss all at once.

-Peat is also a popular choice for people who need a cost-effective fuel.
+Peat bogs can be rich habitats and also a popular choice for people who need a cost-effective fuel.
 It’s cheaper to use than either logs or coal, so is a more affordable alternative.
 We’ve discussed raising prices to encourage people to move away from peat but are aware that if we do, it will be these customers, who can’t necessarily afford to pay more, who will suffer most.

 Our plan is to reduce the peat we sell in a way that is sustainable for us as a business.
 We aim to stop selling peat by 2021.
 This is not as radical a change as we’d like but it is the only way we can do it without risking the business’s livelihood and that of our staff.
 It’s a difficult choice but one we have to stand by.